maximebf/ConsoleKit/README.md

 ### Colors

-The *ConsoleKit\Colors::colorize()* method provides an easy way colorize a text.
+The *ConsoleKit\Colors::colorize()* method provides an easy way to colorize a text.
-Colors are defined as either string or integer (through constants of the *Colors* class).
+Colors are defined as either a string or an integer (through constants of the *Colors* class).
 Available colors: black, red, green, yellow, blue, magenta, cyan, white.

 Foreground colors are also available in a "bold" variant.
-Suffixed the color name with "+bold" or use the OR bit operator with constant.
+Suffix the color name with "+bold" or use the OR bit operator with constants.

     echo Colors::colorize('my red text', Colors::RED);
     echo Colors::colorize('my red text', 'red');